TilloTech/Interview2021/js/README.md

 ## Rules

-1. Don't edit **any** files in the [`tests`](./tests) folder!
+1. Don't edit **any** files in the [`tests`](./tests) folder unless instructed to!
 2. Don't spend more than an hour and a half on the technical test — if you can't fix all of the issues, don't worry about it.

 ## Project setup

 You will need NodeJS and NPM installed to be able to run this project.
-Both can be installed via the links on this page: https://nodejs.org/en/ (NPM is included with the NodeJS instalation). **Node version 8.9 and up is required**
+Both can be installed via the links on this page: https://nodejs.org/en/ (NPM is included with the NodeJS instalation). **This test is compatible with the latest LTS version of NodeJS**

 First, install the project dependencies: